 Authority employees earn sick and vacation time depending on their length of service.
 Employees are permitted to carryover the earned and unused sick and vacation time to future periods and upon termination may receive payment for any accrued time, although that payout is capped at \$15,000 per employee for sick time.
-At November 30, 2013, accumulated sick and vacation time amounted to \$155,054 and has been included as an accrued expense on the financial statements.
+At November 30, 2014 and 2013, accumulated sick and vacation time amounted to \$97,796 and \$155,054 respectively, and have been included as an accrued expense on the financial statements.